Pre and postnatal depression: when to seek help

 Other mothers, however, may require more substantial support.
 According to University of Melbourne Professor Jeannette Milgrom at the Parent-Infant Research Institute, medication, including antidepressants, may be prescribed in pregnancy or during breastfeeding.
 She also mentions cognitive behaviour therapy (CBT), counselling and psychotherapy as possible solutions.

-Seek help from your family, doctor or the PANDA hotline on 1300 726 306 if you experience 2 or more of the following symptoms for longer than two weeks:
+Seek help from your family, doctor or the PANDA hotline on 1300 726 306 if you experience 2 or more of the following symptoms for longer than 2 weeks:

 - racing heart